fuglaro/filet-cloud/README.md

   * All content is loaded sandboxed with restricted allowances.
   * Documents are prevented from being embedded.
   * Forms are denied from using URLs as the target of form submission.
-* The backend requires the browser to provide Secure Fetch Metadata Request Headers, and denies access to content unless the following policies are met: TODO
+* The backend requires the browser to provide Secure Fetch Metadata Request Headers, and denies access to content unless the following policies are met:
   * For the main page:
-    * The request site is 'none', ensuring user initiated access.
+    * The request site is set to none, ensuring user initiated access.
-    * The request mode is not from a navigate, preventing access through links.
     * The request destination is a document, preventing embedding.
-  * For the /static/ URL path:
+  * For the `/static/` URL path:
-    * The request site and mode is same-origin.
+    * The request site is same-origin.
-    * The request destination is a script, font or style.
+    * The request destination is a script or style.
-  * For the /connect endpoint:
+  * For the `/connect` endpoint:
-    * The request site and mode is same-origin.
+    * The request site is same-origin.
-    * The request destination is a websocket.
+    * The request mode is a websocket.
-  * For the /authenticate and /logout endpoints:
-    * The request site and mode is same-origin.
     * The request destination is empty.
+  * For the `/authenticate` endpoint:
+    * The request site is same-origin.
+    * The request destination is empty.
-  * For everything else:
+  * For `/file:/` `/thumb:/` and `/zip` URL paths:
-    * The request site and mode is same-origin.
+    * The request site is same-origin.
-    * The request destination is audio, an image, or a video.
+    * The request destination is audio, an image, a video, or a document.
 * The backend enforces a browser cache policy which ensures cached content access adheres to the above Secure Fetch Metadata Request Header policy, including when the headers vary across subsequent requests.
 TODO Vary: Sec-Fetch-Dest, Sec-Fetch-Mode, Sec-Fetch-Site
 * The browser is instructed to not allow content to be loaded in any embeded documents, by setting X-Frame-Options: DENY.
 TODO X-Frame-Options: DENY
 * A Referrer Policy of same-origin is enforced.
 TODO